 As a result of year over year growth, the two made a name for themselves throughout Boston’s legal industry.
 Known for premium services and the ability to work larger cases at levels bigger organizations could not, the company hired additional employees and made their first acquisition, Flex Discovery, in 2015; giving the Boston based company a Chicago location and setting the stage for more outside capital.

-By the end of 2017 both Kevin and Jeff completely stepped away from the business they built from the ground up.
-Staying on as board members and founders Kevin, Nicole, and Jeff had achieved their goal through hard work, risk, and dedication.
-Kevin and Nicole built a studio on their property in Massachusetts in addition to buying a downtown Chicago condominium.
-Once again the two had strong ties to Chicago while giving Kevin a place to start his second career.
-Their son Benjamin has turned eighteen and is on his way to the Chicago Art Institute where, like his father, he earned a full scholarship for his work; in this case, art and experimental film making.
-Andrew is a talented photographer, gifted actor, and dedicated student of the theater.
-Now within his element once again, Kevin has started painting, re-inspired, and invigorated by his newfound freedom from the business world.
+By the end of 2017 both Kevin and Jeff completely stepped away from the day to day business they built from the ground up.
+Kevin, Nicole, and Jeff had achieved their goal through hard work, risk, and dedication.
+Kevin and Nicole relocated to Sarasota Florida in 2019 to spend their days in a more welcoming climate.
+They also maintain a Chicago condominium because of their love for that city and their ties there.
+Their oldest son Benjamin is following the creative path as a student at the School of the Art Institute Chicago.
+Ben like his father, earned a full scholarship for his work; in this case, in experimental film-making.
+Andrew their youngest is a talented actor, and a dedicated boarding student at The Walnut Hill School for the Arts in theater.
+Now within his element once again, Kevin is prolifically making art once again re-inspired, and invigorated by his newfound freedom from the business world.